Mechanical projects

 -

-Animations & Motion Study: The project effectively uses animation to visualize the design:
+Animations & Motion Study: The project effectively uses

 - Exploded View Animation: The video showcases an animated exploded view, which systematically disassembles the gearbox to clearly display each internal component and its position within the assembly.